stackbuilders/hangman/README.md

 - Contorer, Aaron (2013).
 Haskell, the Language Most Likely to Change the Way You Think About Programming.

+- Lipovača, Miran (2011).
+Learn You a Haskell for Great Good!
+No Starch Press.

 - Marlow, Simon, ed.
 (2010).
 Haskell 2010 Language Report.

+- Marlow, Simon and Simon Peyton Jones (2012).
+The Glasgow Haskell Compiler.
+In: The Architecture of Open Source Applications (Volume II).

 - O'Sullivan, Bryan, John Goerzen, and Don Stewart (2008).
 Real World Haskell.
 O'Reilly Media.